Rana-Hassan7272/Hassan-Shahbaz/README.md

 # Hassan-Shahbaz
-This is a demo for Git &amp; Github class
+This is a demo for Git &amp; Github class.